 Access Student Talent

-The Medicine Hat & District Chamber of Commerce has partnered with the Medicine Hat College on an exciting new project to help businesses connect with post-secondary students who are available for co-op work terms, practicums, project work, as well as other experiential learning opportunities through our Work Integrated Learning (WIL) connections.
+The Medicine Hat & District Chamber of Commerce has partnered with the Medicine Hat College and Ryerson University to help businesses connect with post-secondary students who are available for co-op work terms, practicums, project work, as well as other experiential learning opportunities through our Work Integrated Learning (WIL) connections.

 What is Work Integrated Learning?

-WIL experiences connect students’ academic experiences with real world experiences relevant to their education to help prepare them for future careers, while at the same time adding value to employer partners, bringing current ideas, knowledge, and best practices from their academic experience to share with the business partner.
+WIL experiences connect students’ academic experiences with real world experiences relevant to their education to help prepare them for future careers.
+WIL also provides value to employer partners, bringing current ideas, knowledge, and best practices from their academic experience to share with the business partner.
 Student work placement activities can include, but is not limited to:

 - mentorship programs;